symfony/symfony-docs/quick_tour/the_architecture.rst

 All the code you write for your application is organized in bundles.
-In Symfony speak, a bundle is a structured set of files (PHP files, stylesheets, JavaScripts, images, ...) that implements a single feature (a blog, a forum, ...) and which can be easily shared with other developers.
+In Symfony speak, a bundle is a structured set of files (PHP files, stylesheets, JavaScripts, images, ...) that implements a single feature (a blog, a forum, ...) and which can be shared with other developers.

 Bundles are first-class citizens in Symfony.
 This gives you the flexibility to use pre-built features packaged in third-party bundles or to distribute